Don't Ignore the Tail: Decoupling top-K Probabilities for Efficient Language Model Distillation: Introduction

 \section{Introduction}

 The rapid advancement in language models (LMs) has led to highly complex systems capable of performing state-of-the-art natural language processing (NLP) tasks.
-However, these models are often too computationally expensive and memory-intensive to be deployed on resource-constrained devices, such as edge devices, mobile phones, or low-latency systems.
+However, these models are often too computationally expensive and memory-intensive to be deployed on resource-constrained devices.
 The gap is addressed by small language models, which can be further improved via knowledge distillation (KD) from larger models.

 Most work on distilling generative language models focuses on supervised distillation, which aims to match the student's response to the teacher's response given a prompt (\citet{MiniLLM}, \citet{OnPolicyKD}).
-These works typically assume the presence of an already pre-trained student, which might not always be the case.
-In contrast, works like DistilBERT \citep{distillbert} train a student from scratch via pretraining distillation, and our work extends this technique to causal models.
-However, applying pretraining distillation to modern causal LMs faces significant challenges: the training corpora are typically closed-source, and the models require substantial computational resources—often requiring tens to hundreds of billions of tokens when distilled on generic open-source corpora.
-This poses a significant computational challenge, especially on academic budgets.
+These works typically assume the presence of a pre-trained student, which may not always be the case.
+In contrast, works like DistilBERT \citep{distillbert} train a student from scratch via pretraining distillation on a \emph{large-scale unsupervised corpus}, and our work extends this technique to causal models.
+But unlike DistilBERT, the training corpus for most causal LMs is typically closed-source, posing a significant challenge and requiring us to adopt a distillation method that works on a generic corpus.
+Moreover, unlike on-policy methods that require expensive student generation during training and are therefore limited to small datasets, our method operates entirely offline and scales to billions of tokens within academic compute budgets.

 We propose an algorithm that surpasses vanilla KD by decoupling the contribution of the teacher's top-$K$ probabilities to the KL divergence and demonstrate the method's effectiveness across different LMs.
 We distill various teacher models from different model families within a 1-week budget on a single H100 GPU, enabling the distillation of approximately 2 billion tokens for 1-billion-parameter student models, or more for smaller ones.
 Despite the training budget constraint, our method produces competitive results with recent work, such as MiniPLM \citep{MiniPLM}.
+Furthermore, when we use our supervised distillation method for mathematical reasoning, we achieve results comparable to SOTA scores on the same foundational models, with a GSM8K score of $\mathbf{36.8}$ for TinyLlama-1.1B and $\mathbf{56.0}$ for Llama2-7B after distillation.